High school (grades 9-12) · Flint, MI

 What is the racial and ethnic makeup of Southwestern Classical Academy?

-The largest demographic group at Southwestern Classical Academy is African American at 75.6%.
-The school serves a diverse student body in FLINT, MI.
+The largest demographic group at Southwestern Classical Academy is African American at 75.6% of enrollment, in Flint, MI.

 What is the Resource Investment Index for Southwestern Classical Academy?